By Edward Kliszus

-The Oscar Hammerstein Museum and Theatre Education Center announces the winners of the 2022 International Young Solo Contest!
+The Oscar Hammerstein Museum and Theatre Education Center announces winners of the 2022 International Young Solo Contest!
+In the background, the marvelous Gordon McRae sings the poignant, beautiful song If I Loved You from Carousel.

 Upon hearing Oscar Hammerstein’s name, I reflect on the lyrics of the wonderful songs he co-wrote with equally gifted luminaries like Richard Rodgers, Jerome Kern, Vincent Youmans, Richard A. Whiting, and Sigmund Romberg.
 Musicals that come to mind include Show Boat, Oklahoma, Carousel, South Pacific, Flower Drum Song, The King and I, and The Sound of Music.